jzeiselmusic/SoundGUI/README.md

  - measuring loudness and distortion levels

 current limitations are:
- - only accepts 8,16,or 32 bit .wav files currently
+ - only accepts .wav files currently
  - the list of tracks clears itself with you add a new row

 Installation: